JR-2E/CIS106-Jack-Toohey/README.md

 ## Assignment 8

 In this assignment, I learned about and started to use loops in programs.
 Loops (so far) seem to be a pretty straight-forward concept.
 A part of the program is looped until a count reaches a certain value.
 I have made programs for CNC machines that use canned cycles, which can have loops, where only some values change.
 For example, to make a circular pocket going down in the Z coordinate in a piece of metal, the same chunk of program is used, but the Z coordinate changes until it reaches a certain value (the Z value originally given to the machine).
 This is automatically done in a loop, in a part of a program called a canned cycle.

+## Assignment 9

+In this assignment, I practiced more While loops, and included one in a program that I had already made for a previous assignment.
+Honestly, the most difficult part for me this week was trying to figure out how alter the number that my program guessed (Activity 1).
+There was not much different this week from last week.